 Where portions of code sections or chapters are included below, the remainder of those sections or chapters remain unchanged.
-The Department of Transportation Fixed Residential Moving Costs Schedule mentioned in New Chapter 3.64.020 (E) and (G) is attached at the end of this report for reference.
-A summary of amendments follows:
+The Department of Transportation Fixed Residential Moving Costs Schedule mentioned in the proposed new Chapter 3.64.020 (E) and (G) is attached at the end of this report for reference.